Huawei expects 2018 revenue to rise 21 percent despite international scrutiny

 Huawei and ZTE declined to comment.

-While Meng was freed on C$10 million ($7.35 million) bail on Dec.
+While Meng was freed on C$10 million (5.8 million pounds) bail on Dec.
 11, China has since detained two Canadians in what is perceived to be a tit-for-tat reaction to Meng's detention.

 (Reporting by Sijia Jiang; Editing by Muralikumar Anantharaman)